Alaska Halibut Fishing in Sitka

 Catching or Eating – Sitka Halibut Can’t Be Beat

-Given their size and weight, bringing in a big one can be exhausting — and exciting at the same time.
-Catching the big ones is fun, but even the medium-sized fish are great fun and excellent eating.
-Their firm white flesh has a wonderful taste and provides a fitting end to your Sitka fishing adventure.
+Given their size and weight, bringing in a big one can be invigorating — it’s great fun and excitement for fishing enthusiasts of all levels.
+Catching the big ones is fun, but even the medium-sized fish are a blast to reel in, and provide excellent eating.